 Gestational diabetes affects 6-7% of pregnancies.
 While this may not affect you, the testing will because it has become standard to test all pregnant women, even if you do not have any risk factors.

-GD is a type of diabetes that just occurs during your pregnancy and goes away after the birth of your baby.
+Gestational diabetes is a type of diabetes that occurs during your pregnancy and goes away after the birth of your baby.
 The Glucose Challenge Screening is a preliminary screening test performed between 24-28 weeks.
 The results from this screening test may indicate further testing.
 There is a full episode with in-depth information on gestational diabetes testing.

 Group B Strep

 Group B streptococcus is a type of bacterial infection.
 This bacterium naturally lives in the gastrointestinal tract.
 GBS is common and is in 10%-30% of pregnant women.
-Once you have this bacterium, it does not mean you will always have it, and it can come and go.
-Most women with group B strep do not experience any symptoms, and usually, this is not a big deal.
+Most women with group B strep do not experience any symptoms; this is usually not a big deal.
 However, it can create complications for you when you are pregnant and cause severe complications if you pass it to your baby.
-In the United States, it is standard practice to test all expecting mothers in week 36 or 37 for group B strep.
-The GBS test uses a swab of your vagina and rectum.
+In the United States, testing all expecting mothers in week 36 or 37 for group B strep is standard practice.
+The GBS test uses a swab of your vagina and rectum that is sent to a lab.
 For more information on group B strep, see this article.

 Finding Out Your Baby’s Sex